JoshuaBelow/JoshuaBelow/README.md

 - 🌱 I’m currently learning AngularJS and Typescript

-- ⚡ Fun fact: I'm a productivity nerd, but I somehow still use pen and paper for righting down tasks
+- ⚡ Fun fact: I'm a productivity nerd, but I somehow still use pen and paper for writing down tasks

 <br/>